-Our home learning policy was most recently updated in June 2018 and can be viewed here.
+Our home learning policy was most recently updated in July 21 and can be viewed here.
 This policy also links to Remote Learning (Covid-19) STARMAT policy

 “Homework” and ”Home Learning” refer to any work or activities which pupils are asked to do outside lesson time, either on their own or with parents or carers.
 The role of parents in their children’s education has long been recognised as a significant factor in educational success and school improvement.

 Research clearly shows that when parents actively participate in their children's education, achievement increases and attitude improves.
 Research indicates that it is parental involvement in Home Learning, rather than necessarily the tasks themselves, which have the impact – it needs you!

 With this in mind, at Riverside School we believe that home learning activities should be fun rather than a chore and that they should encourage parental involvement rather than pupils studying in isolation.

 We believe that children should still have plenty of time after school to play and take part in other activities.

 - Consolidates and reinforces skills and understanding;

 - Exploits resources for learning, of all kinds, at home;

 - Encourages children, as they get older, to develop the self- confidence and discipline needed to study on their own; and